 In the menu Tools, select the corresponding port of the USB-TTL adapter.
 Open the serial monitor (by pressing CTRL-Shift-M or from the menu Tools).
 Set the key emulation to “Both NL & CR” and the speed to 115200 baud.
 This can be set at the bottom of the terminal screen.

 Open Arduino IDE and go to Sketch -> Include Library -> Manage Libraries.
 Find and install the following libraries:

 Note that this tutorial was tested with the following versions of the libraries:

 Note You need to edit following constants and variables in the sketch:

-After application will be uploaded and started it will try to connect to Thingsboard node using mqtt client and upload current GPIOs state.
+After the application is uploaded and started it will try to connect to ThingsBoard node using mqtt client and upload current GPIOs state.

-In order to perform troubleshooting you should assemble your hardware according to the Programming/flashing schema.
+In order to perform troubleshooting, you should assemble your hardware according to the Programming/flashing scheme.
 Then connect USB-TTL adapter with PC and select port of the USB-TTL adapter in Arduino IDE.
-Finally open “Serial Monitor” in order to view debug information produced by serial output.
+Finally, open “Serial Monitor” in order to view the debug information produced by serial output.

 In case of local installation:

 See live-demo page for more details how to get your account.

 Once logged in, open Dashboards->ESP8266 GPIO Demo Dashboard page.
 You should observe demo dashboard with GPIO control and status panel for your device.
 Now you can switch status of GPIOs using control panel.
 As a result, you will see LEDs status change on the device and on the status panel.